Brown, faux-brick tiles spread along the walls from Harry’s hip. Smudged, cream-painted plaster stretched up to a stark-white, cobweb-dusted ceiling.

 Voldemort tore out most of my childhood and shared a good deal of his in just the instant before I apparated.
 That can’t happen again.

-‘It’s a complicated and obscure branch of magic, one Voldemort has mastered.
+‘It’s a complicated and obscure branch of magic, one Tom has mastered.
 It allows a wizard to create a connection to the mind of another and, from there, experience his thoughts, feelings, and memories.
 Passive legilimency does little more than skim the surface and let me glimpse very strong reactions or thoughts, Harry, it’s as much as I feel comfortable using with students even for a greater good.
 A more active approach would allow me to follow those thoughts and feelings as far back as they run and even create visions of my own in your head.’

 ‘I think I’d like to learn to defend myself against it,’ Harry said.

-‘It is often a good idea, especially for you, Harry, whom Voldemort has taken a keen interest in.
+‘It is often a good idea, especially for you, Harry, whom Tom has taken a keen interest in.
 The easiest way to defeat it is to break eye contact with the caster, all but the most skilled practitioners require eye contact to maintain the magic and it is far easier to do with it.’

 That’s how I broke the connection.
 I apparated away.

 ‘I can point you in the direction of some good books on the subject, Harry, but first I must press you on what happened after you touched the cup and were whisked away.
-Ludo Bagman, who altered the portkey, knew only that he was sending you to Little Hangleton, presumably to Voldemort, and that the Dark Lord would be returning on the night.’
+Ludo Bagman, who altered the portkey, knew only that he was sending you to Little Hangleton, presumably to Tom, and that the Dark Lord would be returning on the night.’
 Dumbledore ushered Harry out of the door and into the corridor, beginning the route towards his office.

 ‘He’s back,’ Harry said.
 ‘There was a ritual in the graveyard using my blood.
 He has a body now.’